Unchosen-name/unchosen-name.github.io/_posts/2023-07-09-Food-Of-Alghero.md

 Later I thought, maybe the amazement I felt after seeing the multitude of pasta types is shared by the Italians when they see the multitude of rice types...

-## Day 2 - Il Vecchio Mulino
+## Day 2 - Al Vecchio Mulino

 I decided to treat myself nicely after a whole day of work.
-My friend suggested another local restaurant called Il Vecchio Mulino, located in the heart of Old Town Alghero.
+My friend suggested another local restaurant called Al Vecchio Mulino, located in the heart of Old Town Alghero.

 ![Il Vecchio Mulino](/assets/Food/Alghero/Il_Vecchio_Mulino.jpeg)